Huidi Xiang

 04/25/2025 - 06/28/2025

-created for solo exhibition “the maxim of the tomato” at the Buffalo Institute for Contemporary Art.
+solo exhibition “the maxim of the tomato” at the Buffalo Institute for Contemporary Art, Buffalo, NY.

-All the photos on this page are taken by
+All the photos on this page were taken by

 Nando Alvarez-Perez.